MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification.md

 1. [Select source fields](map-entities.md) which map entities and attributes to include in a unified customer or account profile.
 1. [Remove duplicate records](remove-duplicates.md) (optional).
 1. Create [match rules and conditions](match-entities.md) for cross-entity matching.
-1. Reconcile [unified customer fields](merge-entities.md) to merge the data.
+1. Combine [unified customer fields](merge-entities.md) to merge the data.
 1. [Review](review-unification.md) and create the unified profile.

 After completing the data unification, you can optionally: